-In August 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-15-Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
+In August 2016, the FASB issued ASU 2016-15-Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 ASU 2016-15 provides guidance for eight specific cash flow issues with respect to how cash receipts and cash payments are classified in the statements of cash flows, with the objective of reducing diversity in practice.
 The effective date for ASU 2016-15 is for annual periods beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently assessing the impact of this new standard on its financial statements.
+The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.